Christine O'Donnell: Financial issues

 In October 2007 O'Donnell stopped paying the mortgage of her Wilmington house and the mortgage company obtained a judgment against her in the spring of 2008 for $90,000.
 The house was to be sold at a sheriff's auction in August 2008 when she sold it the month prior to her Senate campaign to an attorney who was also her boyfriend at the time.

 The day O'Donnell filed to run for Senate, her tax records were accessed by a Delaware state employee.
 Records of the access were destroyed according to officials of the State of Delaware.
 The same day, Internal Revenue Service (IRS) filed a lien in 2010 (on the day she announced her run for the open U.S. Senate seat), on the house that O'Donnell had not owned for two years, claiming that O'Donnell owed $11,744 in back taxes and penalties as a result from a formerly owned house.
 O'Donnell posted documents on her website showing that the lien was a mistake, as the audit was not yet complete and there was not yet any final determination of whether she owed any further taxes or not, and noted that the IRS agent handling the matter claimed he was perplexed by the agency's actions.
 The lien was later removed, as the IRS said it was an error caused by a computer glitch.
 O'Donnell believes she was politically targeted.
 In 2010 campaign finance reports, she listed herself as self-employed.

 In November 2014, the IRS placed another lien on O'Donnell's accounts, claiming she owed $30,000 from a house transaction.
 O'Donnell disputed the lien, and was informed it was an error, and her account would be restored.
-The lien was removed, but the funds as of Christmas Day 2014 had not been returned.
+The lien was removed but O'Donnell claims the IRS also emptied her account before unfreezing it and said that as of Christmas Day 2014 the funds had not been returned.